stiw47/ESP32MatrixGames-Fork/README.md

 Original github repo: https://github.com/s-marley/ESP32Matrix

 # ESP32MatrixGames PS4 Controller Fork
 This is my fork of s-marley's great software.
-My wish was to play these great old-school games on my DIY WS2812B 16x16 matrix, with PS4 controller, not via touch screen, so I adjusted code to my needs.
+My wish was to play these great old-school games on my DIY WS2812B 16x16 matrix, with PS4 controller, not via touch screen, so I adjusted code to my needs and added support for PS4 controller.

 ## Credits
 * Most of the credits are going to [s-marley](https://github.com/s-marley), since he wrote the code for the games, and his repo I forked.